ndelbos/hello-world/README.md

 # hello-world

-This is only an examble.
+This is only an example.
 Let's see how it works.